PaperCutSoftware/git-from-powershell/README.md

 # git-from-powershell

-Example scritps to demosrate how to use Git from the Powershell prompt.
-Note  some examples assume a modern version of PowerShell Core.
+Example scripts to demonstrate how to use Git from the Powershell prompt.

+Note: Some examples assume a modern version of PowerShell Core.